Custom Building a Motorcycle

 Documents and Items Required at Motorcycle Registration Offices

 You have made all necessary arrangements, and it is time to visit your local DMV office for the final appointment.
 What documents and items will the office require of you as you step in?
 Here are the things you shouldn’t forget to accompany to the motorcycle registration center.
 Remember, some states may require more or less.
+For example, in Wisconsin, you will need to submit a complete application to the Wisconsin Department of Transportation to title and/or register a homemade motorcycle.
 You’ll need to find out what the local registration office needs.

 • A completed Title or Registration Application